Shirin Ebadi: Political views

 In her book Iran Awakening, Ebadi explains her political/religious views on Islam, democracy and gender equality:

 In the last 23 years, from the day I was stripped of my judgeship to the years of doing battle in the revolutionary courts of Tehran, I had repeated one refrain: an interpretation of Islam that is in harmony with equality and democracy is an authentic expression of faith.
-It is not religion that binds women, but the selective dictates of those who wish them cloistered.
-That belief, along with the conviction that change in Iran must come peacefully and from within, has underpinned my work."
+Not religion binds women, but the selective dictates of those who wish them cloistered.
+That belief and the conviction that change in Iran must come peacefully and from within has underpinned my work.

-At the same time, Ebadi expresses a nationalist love of Iran and a critical view of the Western world.
+At the same time, Ebadi expresses a nationalist love of Iran and has criticized the policies and actions of Western countries.
 She opposed the pro-Western Shah, initially supported the Islamic Revolution, and remembers the CIA's 1953 overthrow of prime minister Mohammad Mosaddeq with rage.

-At a press conference shortly after the Peace Prize announcement, Ebadi herself explicitly rejected foreign interference in the country's affairs: "The fight for human rights is conducted in Iran by the Iranian people, and we are against any foreign intervention in Iran."
+At a press conference shortly after the Peace Prize announcement, Ebadi explicitly rejected foreign interference in the country's affairs: "The fight for human rights is conducted in Iran by the Iranian people, and we are against any foreign intervention in Iran."

-Subsequently, Ebadi has openly defended the Islamic regime's nuclear development programme:
+Subsequently, Ebadi openly defended the Islamic regime's nuclear development program:

 Aside from being economically justified, it has become a cause of national pride for an old nation with a glorious history.
 No Iranian government, regardless of its ideology or democratic credentials, would dare to stop the program.

-However, in a 2012 interview, Ebadi has stated:
+However, in a 2012 interview, Ebadi stated:

-The [Iranian] people want to stop enrichment but the government doesn't listen.
-Iran is situated on a fault line and people are scared of a Fukushima type of situation happening.
+The [Iranian] people want to stop enrichment, but the government doesn't listen.
+Iran is situated on a fault line, and people are scared of a Fukushima type of situation happening.
 We want peace, security, and economic welfare, and we cannot forgo all of our other rights for nuclear energy.
 The government claims it is not making a bomb.
 But I am not a member of the government, so I cannot speak to this directly.
 The fear is that if they do, Israel will be wiped out.
 If the Iranian people are able to topple the government, this could improve the situation.
 [In 2009] the people of Iran rose up and were badly suppressed.
 Right now, Iran is the country with the most journalists in prison.
 This is the price people are paying.

-Ebadi also indirectly expressed her views on the Israeli–Palestinian conflict.
-In April 2010, Associated Students of the University of California passed a bill calling for the University to divest itself from what it saw as Israeli war crimes, by breaking ties with companies providing technology to the Israel Defense Forces.
-Shirin Ebadi, together with three other Peace Prize laureates, supported the bill.

-Regarding her views on the Shia religion in Iran, she has said, after the Arabs came, and Iran converted to Islam, "Eventually we turned to the Shiite sect, which was different from the Arabs, who are Sunni" noting Persians were still Muslims but "We were Iranian."